Spyder-Academy/spyderacademy/content/education/strategy-sorbet/index.md

 ---

-The SORBET strategy combines two already great strategies - [Opening Range Breakout (ORB)](/education/openingrangebreakout/), and [The System](/education/strategy-thesystem/)], to give consistent A+ setups.
+The SORBET strategy combines two already great strategies - [Opening Range Breakout (ORB) Strategy](/education/openingrangebreakout/), and [The System Strategy](/education/strategy-thesystem/)], to give consistent A+ setups.

-The System dictates the directional trend of the higher time frame chart, while ORB dictates when you should enter and exit a trade based on the ORB levels set in the first 15 minutes of the day.
+The System dictates the directional trend of the higher time frame chart, while the ORB Strategy dictates when you should enter and exit a trade based on the ORB levels set in the first 15 minutes of the day.

 When you combine the two strategies, you end up taking Opening Range Breakout trades in the direction of the higher time frame trends, thus giving you a significantly higher probability of being in the right direction.

-SORBET works best on SPX/SPY and TSLA.
+The SORBET Strategy works best on SPX/SPY and TSLA.

-#### WHY SORBET?
+#### WHY THE SORBET STRATEGY?

 ##### PATIENCE
 Patience is key for being a successful day trader.
 For me, SORBET's clear rules for when to enter a trade allows me to patiently wait for that setup to occur.
 If I don't get it, then I may not even make a trade that day.
 Other days I get the setup early on in the morning and I am done trading by 11am ET.
 As I have traded SORBET for many months now, I've come to realize that I am most successful when I wait for the set up.